- This event has passed.

 River Bend WMA North Tract Highlights

-The Waterfowl Impoundment (funded by Ducks Unlimited) features a boardwalk leading to an overlook platform.
+At the fork in the road, turn right to head to the Waterfowl Impoundment (funded by Ducks Unlimited), featuring a boardwalk leading to an overlook platform.
 Tread quietly as waterfowl will scatter quickly.

-Troup’s Lake is an oxbox of the Oconee River, known for excellent fishing since the 1800’s, as the lake is regularly replenished by river flooding.
-Prothonotary warblers and large alligators regularly seen in and around the lake during warmer months.
+Going straight at the fork in the road will take you to Troup’s Lake, which is an oxbow of the Oconee River, known for its excellent fishing since the 1800’s, as the lake is regularly replenished by river flooding.
+Prothonotary warblers and large alligators are regularly seen in and around the lake during warmer months.